 Many Medicare Advantage plans offer coverage for routine hearing care.
 Medicare Advantage plans, also known as Medicare Part C, are bundled “all-in-one” alternatives to Original Medicare that include Part A, B, and sometimes D (drug coverage).
 These plans are required by law to provide at least the same coverage for medical services and supplies as Original Medicare and often include extra benefits not covered by Original Medicare including vision, hearing, and dental care.

-In 2020, 83% of Medicare Advantage plans across the country provided coverage for hearing aids.
+In 2022, 95% of Medicare Advantage plans across the country provided coverage for hearing aids, according to the Kaiser Family Foundation.
 Hearing aids in some cases may be included with limited additional out-of-pocket costs while others may require copayments when getting hearing aids.
 The availability of these plans will generally depend on where you live and the plan providers in your area.

 Does Medigap cover hearing aids?